igemsoftware/Vanderbilt_2014/README.md

 * track changes as a genome evolves over time (hence the name)

-To build, cd to 'src' and run 'cmake .', then 'make'.
-Should be cross-platform enough to build on Windows too.
+To build, run 'scons' in the root directory; the executable will be placed there when compilation finishes.

 ##### intent:
 * merge automatic annotation and version control technologies